S3-working-group/s3-practical-guide/docs/all.md

 #### Delegating Responsibility for Domains

-_Delegation is the grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things and/or to make certain decisions), for which the delegator maintains overall accountability._
+_Delegation is the grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things or to make certain decisions), for which the delegator maintains overall accountability._

 Responsibility for domains is delegated to groups or individuals, who then act within its defined constraints on their autonomy and influence.